LeidenUniversityLibrary/digmanclass/_manuscripts/bpl-4.md

 This manuscript (BPL 4) contains chapter forty-three of the second book of *De civitate Dei*.
 As you can see, there are no annotations, indicating it was probably not used for study purposes.
 In fol.
-2r we see two large decorated initials\*, while other pages are decorated with smaller colored initials in red and blue.
+2r we see two large decorated initials[^1], while other pages are decorated with smaller colored initials in red and blue.
 We can see from the owner marks on the flyleaves that this manuscript belonged to the Convent of St. Clara in Amsterdam around the year 1500, where it remained until